carrot/share-button/readme.md

 ### Setup

+1. [Download the script](https://github.com/carrot/share-button/blob/master/build/share.min.js) and include it on your page.
-1. Make an empty div on your page
+2. Make an empty div on your page
-2. In your javascript, call `$('.element').share()`
+3. In your javascript, call `$('.element').share()`
-3. Pass options to the share call if you want (details below)
+4. Pass options to the share call if you want (details below)
-4. Profit!
+5. Profit!

 ### Options